DataDog/documentation/content/en/agent/guide/how_remote_config_works.md

 * Datadog never sends configurations unless requested by Agents, and only sends configurations relevant to the requesting Agent.
 * Because the configuration requests are initiated from your Agents to Datadog over HTTPS (port 443), there is no need to open additional ports in your network firewall.
 * The communication between your Agents and Datadog is encrypted using HTTPS, and is authenticated and authorized using your Datadog API key.
-* Only users with the right RBAC permissions are authorized to enable Remote Configuration scope on the API key and use the supported product features.
+* Only users with the right RBAC permissions are authorized to enable Remote Configuration capability on the API key and use the supported product features.
 * Your configuration changes submitted through the Datadog UI are signed and validated on the Agent and tracing libraries, verifying integrity of the configuration.

 ## Enabling Remote Configuration